antonpaquin/Sakura_Manga_Tracker/README.md

 <h1>What is this?</h1>
 <p>It's a bunch of python that will automatically download manga from batoto and put it into a nice easily-readable format.
+<p>Currently only Batoto scraping is supported, more may be in the works eventually.
+<p>If you dump a bunch of images following the directory structure, the display half should still work on its own.

 <h1>How do I make it work?</h1>
 <p>First, you need python.
 I've done all my testing and development on 3.4, so that's the ideal version to run it under.